wand88/StarterPack/README.md

 2. **[Index.html](../master/index.html)**

-  Desc: It has all necessary markup for starting a project.
+      It has all necessary markup for starting a project.
 All meta info you'll ever need for most projects.

       Already linked, css, js to files in root folder, as well as font (Open sans), and header, main and footer.

 3. **SASS folder and files**.
 Organized SCSS partial folders and files (with pre-made code).

-  Desc: Just enough variables, mixins, functions and placeholders, you will need.
+      Just enough variables, mixins, functions and placeholders, you will need.

       Including: Grid, More media query options than Boostrap, Color palette map and function, Clearfix classes, etc.

 4. **JS plugins**, few most awesome plugins, that high quality project use daily.